Spring Maintenance Tips for Your Air Conditioning System

 - Changing the air filters

-- Cleaning the evaporator coils and condenser
+- Inspecting the evaporator coils and condenser

 Be sure to shut off the power to your HVAC system before attempting to inspect and clean it.

 Air filters should be changed every three months or sooner.
-This will drastically reduce the amount of allergens inside your home during the summer.
+This will drastically reduce the number of allergens inside your home during the summer.
 The evaporator coils and condenser should be cleaned periodically throughout the year.
 Sometimes the evaporator coils are protected with a sealed sheet metal plenum.
 This should only be removed by a trained professional.

 Air conditioning systems sometimes develop issues over the winter.
-Frost build up on the coils or ice in the ductwork can cause severe problems to an HVAC system.
+Frost build-up on the coils or ice in the ductwork can cause severe problems to an HVAC system.
 Although you can investigate to find these problems, it is best to have a professional HVAC service properly diagnose and fix any problems that might have occurred over the winter.

 Sometimes the outdoor condenser unit will become obstructed by debris during the winter and spring.
 This can cause the air conditioning system from properly cooling your home.
 It’s important to prevent rotting leaves and branches from building up around the outside unit as this can lead to rust.
 Bushes and shrubs should also be trimmed back about three feet from the unit.